cedardevs/onestop/README-local-development.md

 ```
 ---
 spring:
-  profiles: securityenabled
+  profiles: icam
   user.roles: yourOfficalEmail:ADMIN
 ```
-This structure essentially provides a new application-securityenabled.yml to the application.
+This structure essentially provides a new application-icam.yml to the application.

-### Kubernetes Secrets
-Turning on security-related features requires setting up JKS (Java Key Store) keystores as a Kubernetes secrets.

-Due to the sensitive nature of certs, this is a one-time setup which is done separately.
-See [private instructions](https://github.com/cedardevs/help/wiki/local-secure-development-setup) for how to do this setup.

-##### Keystore File

-##### Keystore Credentials